lsieun/lsieun.github.io/_writing/writing-skills.md

 ### Give Your Writing Structure

-It’s fine to rattle off a stream of consciousness when you’re writing in your journal, but if you actually want to communicate with others you’ll need to bring some order to those rambling thoughts.
+It's fine to rattle off a stream of consciousness when you're writing in your journal, but if you actually want to communicate with others you'll need to bring some order to those rambling thoughts.
 Here are some tips.

-- Make sure you’re clear on the concepts you’re writing about.
+- Make sure you're clear on the concepts you're writing about.
 - If the message is complex, outline it.
-- Anticipate your readers’ questions.
+- Anticipate your readers' questions.
-- Don’t over-explain everything.
+- Don't over-explain everything.

 ### Tighten Your Writing